 This gallery contains 51 photos.

-Some ladies get it.
-They understand and embrace the power they wield when wearing pantyhose.
+Some ladies do get it, and they embrace this power.
 Most of the celebrity ones, you’ve read about many times here.
-But this time, we’re talking about everyday real ladies … many of whom really, really get it.
+But this time, we’re talking about everyday real ladies.

-As the president of ActSensuous, who’s self-imposed mission in life is to carry the torch for the return to favor of pantyhose, I wear every day.
+As the president of ActSensuous, who’s self-imposed mission in life since 2001 is to carry the torch for the return to favor of pantyhose, I wear every day.
 And when I say every day, I mean Sunday through Saturday no matter how hot it is in Florida.
-When I go out into the real world, I set an example, whether anyone appreciates it or not.
+When I go out into the real world, I set an example, whether anyone notices or appreciates it or not.

-So, recently, I’ve resorted to blending into the shadows, while observing my best gal pal, Angela, as she gallivants out and about in our NewAct IV line.
+So, recently, I resorted to blending into the shadows, while observing my best gal pal, Angela, as she gallivants out and about in our NewAct IV line.

-And here’s what else I’ve found: The looks from some women are not those of daggers flying from their eyes, as much as ones that carried a hint of envy in them.
+And here’s something interesting I found along the way: Unlike what I expected, the looks from many women weren’t always those of daggers flying from their eyes, as much as ones that carried a hint of envy in them.

 Here’s the reality: Being out and about in sheer pantyhose — the most beautiful, delicately sensuous and decidedly feminine thing a woman could ever wear — has an effect on men (and many women), which can make the wearer feel like a million bucks because she is setting herself apart from the masses in the most classy and elegant of ways.

 Many of you have read comments here from some of those real ladies who get it.
 Case in point: Kim, who wrote this comment last month:

 As a woman, I love my position and the attention I get from my hub especially when I dress up and put on my pantyhose and heels.